hydrateio/advanced-graphql-server-tutorial/README.md

 ```
 npm run start
 ```
-- Starts the build server from the dist directory as a single node process
+- Starts the built server from the dist directory as a single node process
-- This requires that the server had been previously build
+- This requires that the server had been previously built

 ```